AlvinYuuuu/ATK/AI_Tech_Consultant_Agent/docs/AI_Tech_Consultant_Agent_Plan.md

 This project will be built on a modern, agent-focused technology stack as requested.

 *   **@Agent Development Kit (ADK)**: We will use ADK to define each agent and its associated tools, following the best practices outlined in `024-ADK-with-Mem0.mdc`.
-The `@function_tool` decorator will be used to create the specific capabilities for each agent.
+The `` decorator will be used to create the specific capabilities for each agent.

 *   **@Mem0**: This is the cornerstone of our system's knowledge and intelligence.
 We will use Mem0 to create a persistent, searchable knowledge base.
 The specialized agents will rely on it to move beyond generic LLM knowledge and provide solutions grounded in Votee's unique strengths and partnerships.